runceel/ReactiveProperty/docs/docs/index.md

 }
 ```

 ReactiveProperty is implemented the IObservable&lt;T&gt;.
 Yes!
-You can use the LINQ.
+You can use LINQ.

 ```cs
 var name = new ReactiveProperty<string>();